 St. Vrain Valley Schools is one of the fastest growing and most innovative school districts in the nation.
 This is a result of strong leadership and a commitment to strengthening infrastructure, technology, high-quality instruction and overall student achievement.

-This success is also built upon interconnected partnerships with our teachers, staff, students, parents, business and corporate partners, and elected officials.
-As St. Vrain launches the start of the 2017-2018 school year, St.
+This success is also built upon interconnected partnerships with our teachers, staff, students, families, business and corporate partners, elected officials, and other members of the community.
+As St.